avary/stoolap/docs/_docs/sql-commands/pragma-commands.md

    - Use `sync_mode = 1` for most applications (good balance)
    - Use `sync_mode = 0` only for non-critical data or testing

-3. **Memory Management**: Set `max_memory` based on your system resources and workload requirements
+3. **Manage Snapshots**: Set `keep_snapshots` based on your backup needs and disk space constraints.

-4. **Query Cache**: Enable query cache for read-heavy workloads with repetitive queries

-5. **Apply PRAGMA at Startup**: Run important PRAGMA commands right after opening the database connection
+4. **Apply PRAGMA at Startup**: Run important PRAGMA commands right after opening the database connection.

 ## Implementation Details

-From the test files and code inspection:

-- PRAGMA commands are parsed in the SQL parser
-- Implementation is in the engine and executor components
-- Settings affect various subsystems (MVCC, query engine, etc.)
-- Some PRAGMA commands take effect immediately, others on next operation
+PRAGMA commands are handled directly by the storage engine and affect the persistence behavior of the database.
+They do not require transactions and take effect immediately after being set.